City Index ReviewOpen Account

 Regulation & Deposit Protection

-No City Index review is complete without discussing the numerous awards the broker has received over the years.
+No City Index review is complete without discussing the numerous awards the company has received over the years.
 During the OPWA Awards in 2019, the broker earned honours for “Best Trading Platform,” “Best Spread Betting Provider,” and “Best Mobile Application.”
 During the ADVFN Awards in 2019, it earned the title of “Best CFD Provider.”
 The 2019 Shares Award also gave it the title of “Best Professional Trading Platform.”

-Going back a year, the OPWA Awards in 2018 honoured the broker with the title of “Best Cryptocurrency Trading Platform,” an accolade worth mentioning in any City Index cryptocurrency review.
+Going back a year, the OPWA Awards in 2018 honoured the broker with the title of “Best Cryptocurrency Trading Platform,” an accolade worth mentioning in any City Index review.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 75% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.